If you were going on an exercise, would you leave base without a briefing and checking your kit? Of course not!

 What funding can I get?

 The Enhanced Learning Credits Administration Services (ELCAS) provides funding for current and ex-military personnel, including those in their resettlement period.
 These credits are accepted on all our courses – meaning the cost to study with us is dramatically reduced.
-The maximum available is £2,000 per financial year for up to three years.

 For the remainder of your course you can apply for a government student loan (if you are eligible) or fund the course yourself.
 We have a range of payment options, discounts and scholarships available.